-Having only recently converted from dog-agnostic to passionate dog-lover (when Tilly came tumbling into our lives two years ago), I know that the latter state can be a bit perplexing to non-dog-owning friends.
+Having only recently converted from dog-agnostic to passionate dog-lover (when Tilly came tumbling into our lives in 2009), I know that the latter state can be a bit perplexing to non-dog-owning friends.
 In a writer's life, where time is precious, sacred, and always in too-short supply, why on earth (I imagine them wondering) would one willingly take on the care of such a time-consuming, attention-demanding creature?

 There are many possible answers to that question (as every dog-lover knows), but for me, this quote from Marjorie Garber captures the essence of sharing ones home with a furry companion of the canine persuasion: